oshea00/TestUnityAuth0Plugin/README.md

 Note: Yes, because the current Auth0 SDK for Android makes use of gradle placeholders, the gradle build will not complete successfully without these.
 For now, this means having the values in two places in the code (until we figure out a better way).

+# Android / Unity Plugin

+The UnityLib forlder contains the Android Studio project for the Unity Android Plugin which wraps the auth0 Anroid SDK.

+This requires developer-specific changes to the following:
+* UnityLib/unityplugin/build.gradle - replace values in "manifestPlaceholders" to match your Auth0 setup.
+(see Note above - the placeholders are required for the plugin build to succeed)

+Once built, the resulting aar file can be copied into the Unity project Assets/Plugin/Android folder.

 # More Info